omaraflak/gender-prediction/README.md

 # Docker

-You can run a dockerized version of this program that uses Flask to create a GenderAPI.
+Using Flask you can easily make a GenderAPI.
+The image is on Docker.

 ```
 docker pull omaraflak/genderapi:v1